logikum/ngt.logikum.hu/contents/v40/api/configuration/config.md

 ### translationFormat

 Defines the format of the translation files.
-The default value is `JSON.` This parameter is used in custom translation converters.
+The default value is `JSON.` This parameter is used for custom translation converters.

+### loaderType

+Defines the type of the loader used to download the translation files.
+The possible values are `'json'`, `'text'`, `'blob'` and `'arraybuffer'`, the default value is `'json'`, This parameter is also used for custom converters.

 ### sections